 If moving to France to study for your degree, or if you are taking part in the Erasmus scheme, or other type of third year abroad, you will need to bring lots of your possessions with you to help set up home in your new accommodation.
 Apart from everyday essentials you will also need to bring reading material for your course, or, if working as a language assistant, you will need materials to help you create lessons.
 Plus you will need items like DVDs and books to help you pass your free time.
 Top-ranking universities in France that you might choose from include the École Normale Supérieure, the École Polytechnique and Paris-Sud University.
 To find out more about student shipping to France visit our student shipping page and get your 10% student discount.

 Send a parcel to France

 Send My Bag can send parcels to France for you.
 You can ask a friend or family member to send something to you that you have left behind.
 Or they might want to send you a care package to France to help remind you of home, or even a gift at Christmas or for your birthday.
 This is a great idea for expats who have relocated to France or for students on their year abroad who are feeling a bit homesick.
 Send My Bag can send parcels internationally to France for you.
 Make sure you choose a quality, hard-wearing box when sending a parcel to France and tape it up well so nothing gets damaged in transit.
 Also make sure you are aware of rules regarding personal effects and brand new items (see below).
 Make sure you find out more about how to send a parcel with Send My Bag and how to package your items.

-As well as sending parcels, baggage and luggage to France you could try the following options for shipping items internationally.
+As well as sending parcels, and shipping baggage and luggage to France, you could try the following options for shipping items internationally.
 These are more applicable if you need to send very large, bulky items like pieces of furniture or even a car:

 Air Freight to France